Poecilia parae: Habitat and biology

 Poecilia parae is found in estuaries in areas of both fresh and brackish water.
 It inhabits small swamps and shallow, slow-flowing creeks located inland with very fresh water.
 It is also found along riverine vegetation where there is clear water and a bed of mixed sand and mud.
 They are an ovoviviparous species and the females give birth to 5 to 15 live young after a gestation period of 24 days.

 Species description and taxonomy

-Poecilia parae was described by Carl H. Eigenmann in 1894 as Poecilia vivipara parae with the type locality given as "Ditches of Rua das Mongubas of Pará, Brazil".
+Poecilia parae was described by Carl H. Eigenmann in 1894 as a subspecies of P. vivipara, Poecilia vivipara parae, with the type locality given as "Ditches of Rua das Mongubas of Pará, Brazil".
 Carl Leavitt Hubbs used this species as the type species of the subgenus Micropoecilia, which Fishbase recognises as a genus but does not include this species in it.
 Other workers support the monophyly of the genus Poecilia sensu lato with a number of subgenera, including Micropoecilia with P. (Micropoecilia) parae as the type species.
 Eigenmann used the specific name parae in reference to the Brazilian state of Pará, where the type was collected.